 A sole trader is an individual who trades on his/her own on a self-employed basis.
 If you start working for yourself as a sole trader, you will own and run your business as an individual and will keep all the business’s profits after taxes.

-- liable to income tax on profits
+- is liable to income tax on profits

-- required to file a self-assessment return
+- is required to file a self-assessment return

 Read advice on how to register as a sole trader.